pagopa/rtd-ms-transaction-filter/README.md

 ### REST Services Connection

-The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing, and the pan list recovery service, to be used for filtering the transaction records.
-To enabled this services, the following configuration properties must be enabled: _batchConfiguration.TransactionFilterBatch.saltRecovery.enabled_ and _batchConfiguration.TransactionFilterBatch.hpanList.enabled_.
+The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing, and the hpan list recovery service, to be used for filtering the transaction records.
+The hpan list containing all enabled payment instruments up to day "T" will be available for recovery starting from 02:00AM of day  "T"+1.
+To enabled this services, the following configuration properties must be enabled:
+_batchConfiguration.TransactionFilterBatch.saltRecovery.enabled_
+and _batchConfiguration.TransactionFilterBatch.hpanList.enabled_.

 Endpoint configurations are through the properties _rest-client.hpan.base-url_, for the base configuration